Last updated June 2021

 Another primary legislation from the 90s, the Gramm-Leach-Bliley Act (GLBA), is a banking and financial law with crucial data privacy and security requirements.

-Privacy laws in the US States (IoT privacy)
+Privacy laws in the U.S. States (IoT privacy)

 The bill enhances privacy rights and consumer protection for residents of the Golden State.
 In November 2020, Californian voters made another step forward on the data privacy route.